 Sabalenka improved to 4-1 against Keys with a confident serving performance that successfully diffused the American's baseline threat.
 Sabalenka served at 72 percent and won 84 percent of her first-serve points, losing just five in the match.
 Her high percentage and conversion rate resulted in a perfect day at the line, where she saved both break points she faced to go unbroken in the match.

 Keys played a clean match but her inability to break through Sabalenka's service points meant for a short day.
-Keys finished with 22 winners to just 10 unforced errors, but converted her first-serve point just 56 percent of the time.
+Keys finished with 22 winners to just 10 unforced errors but converted her first-serve point just 56 percent of the time.
 Sabalenka struck 14 winners to just eight unforced errors.

 WTA

 Sabalenka's run of 10 consecutive quarterfinals is further proof of her remarkable consistency this season.
-In the last 15 years, only current No.1 Iga Swiatek, who made 12 straight quarterfinals last year, has compiled a longer streak.
+In the past 15 years, only current No.1 Iga Swiatek, who made 12 straight quarterfinals last year, has compiled a longer streak.
 Sabalenka credits a calmer mindset on the court for her ability to confidently navigate her matches with a clear mind.

 "Before it felt like if I'm not going to win this match, something bad is going to happen.
 I'm going to die, whatever.
 But these kinds of thoughts create all of that pressure, all of that frustration, all of that crazy stuff.
 Nowadays I'm just working hard, I'm trying to improve myself every day.
 Every time I'm on the court, I'm trying to give my best.